[Webinar Recording] Robust Design Framework for Geosynthetic Reinforced Walls and Slopes

 Leshchinsky’s paper, “Limit Equilibrium Design Framework for MSE Structures with Extensible Reinforcement,” was published in 2016 as FHWA-HIF-17-004 and was recognized by AASHTO in 2020 as an alternative design method for geosynthetic reinforced walls.

-By attending this webinar on Wednesday, Nov.
-3 at 2pm Eastern, you’ll learn how to apply the Limit Equilibrium Design Framework for your upcoming projects!
+By watching this webinar, you’ll learn how to apply the Limit Equilibrium Design Framework for your upcoming projects!

 Dov Leshchinsky, Ph.D. is a geotechnical engineering expert with almost 40 years of experience - focusing mainly on comprehensive design methods for geosynthetic reinforced steep slopes and walls.
 As a professor at the University of Delaware for 32 years, Leshchinsky conducted research on slope stability, soil reinforcing, geosynthetics and dredged materials.
 He is a co-founder of ADAMA Engineering, Inc., where he has been involved with geotechnical consulting, course development, teaching, and speaking at international geotechnical events.
 He is well known for his creation of design-oriented computer programs that are used worldwide, as well as development of an award-winning unified framework for reinforced slopes and walls.